-Seahawks trade up to take wide receiver D.K.
-Metcalf in second round of NFL draft as rumors surface that Doug Baldwin may have to reture
+Seahawks trade up in NFL draft for Ole Miss WR D.K.
+Metcalf amid rumors of Doug Baldwin’s retirement

-After trading back multiple times in the 2019 NFL draft, the Seahawks surprisingly made a trade with the New England Patriots to move up 13 spots from No. 77 to No. 64 to take wide receiver D.K.
-Metcalf in the second round.
+But a few minutes after the Seahawks made a trade up with New England to get Metcalf with the 64th pick— an Ole Miss product who had been considered as a near-certain first-rounder heading into the draft — news broke that Metcalf may have to help replace Baldwin, not just help him out.

-Metcalf had been regarded as an almost certain first-rounder after being one of the standout performers at the NFL Combine where he ran a 4.43 40.
+Rumors have circulated all offseason about the future of the 30-year-old Baldwin after an injury-plagued 2018 campaign.

-The pick came a few minutes before ESPN’s Adam Schefter reported that Seattle receiver Doug Baldwin may not be able to play again due to injuries he has suffered in recent seasons.
+But ESPN’s Adam Schefter gave the most definitive report yet Friday that Baldwin’s career is in doubt, stating via Twitter that he may not be able to play again due to injuries he has suffered in recent seasons.

 Reported Schefter: “At the age of 30, Seahawks WR Doug Baldwin might be unable to play again due to the cumulative effect of multiple injuries, per sources.
 There is a real chance that Baldwin, one of the Seahawks’ best and most popular players, has played his last NFL down, a source said Friday.”